 The contract in this example has one performance obligation—to provide highly customized car frames to the customer—and this contract is satisfied over time.
 Therefore, the reworking cost should be capitalized.
 The amortization recognized in a particular year during the contract will depend on the method that the manufacturer chooses to recognize revenue over time (most likely the cost-to-cost method).

-Comparison to Other Standards
+Costs to Fulfill a Contract Comparison to Other Standards

 Before adopting ASC 340-40, companies often establish policies to expense contract fulfillment costs as incurred due to the lack of specific U.S. Generally Accepted Accounting Principles (GAAP) guidance.
 Before ASC 340-40, companies could choose to capitalize or expense certain set-up costs under guidance from the Securities and Exchange Comission (SEC), specifically, incremental and direct costs that are not covered by other guidance but are related to transactions that result in deferring revenue.
 Under ASC 340-40, however, set-up costs would be capitalized if they meet the three criteria.
 Therefore, a company may experience a higher net income for the year that contract fulfillment costs are incurred and capitalized rather than being expensed immediately.